Brownfield Redevelopment Opportunities in Van Buren County MichiganFor Meeting Agendas & Minutes, scroll to the bottom of this page

-In Michigan, Brownfield sites can be found in cities with long histories of heavy industry, large-scale manufacturing activity and also in small towns and rural areas.
-Brownfields are defined as properties that are contaminated, blighted, functionally obsolete, and can include historic properties.
+Michigan Brownfield Program OverviewIn Michigan, Brownfield sites can be found in cities with long histories of heavy industry, large-scale manufacturing activity and also in small towns and rural areas.
+Brownfields are defined as properties that are contaminated referred to as "facilities", are blighted, functionally obsolete, and may include historic properties.
 Regardless of their classification, all Brownfield properties face economic impediments to reuse and redevelopment.

 The incentives administered by the MEDC have led to increased private investment, job creation and the cleanup/improvement of the Brownfield conditions at these sites.
-These activities are completed throughout the state and in coordination with the Community Assistance Team, the Michigan Department of Environmental Quality (MDEQ) and the Michigan State Housing Development Authority (MSHDA) Brownfield and redevelopment programs, and the United States Environmental Protection Agency (USEPA) Region 5 Brownfield Program.
+These activities are completed throughout the state and in coordination with the Community Assistance Team (CAT), the Michigan Department of Environmental Quality (MDEQ) and the Michigan State Housing Development Authority (MSHDA) Brownfield and redevelopment programs, and the United States Environmental Protection Agency (USEPA) Region 5 Brownfield Program.

-In June of 2002, the Van Buren County Board of Commissioners established a County-wide Brownfield Redevelopment Authority to assist in the revitalization of contaminated properties throughout the county.
+Van Buren County Brownfield Redevelopment Authority (VBCBRA)In June of 2002, the Van Buren County Board of Commissioners established a County-wide Brownfield Redevelopment Authority to assist in the revitalization of contaminated properties throughout the county.
 The Authority is administered by the Van Buren County Land Services Department.
-Current funding has been made possible by the captured taxes and return of grant dollars from 3 separate US EPA Assessment Grants since 2007.
-The Authority is able to use funds to assist in the redevelopment of eligible contaminated properties for various activities including:
+Brownfield project funding is made possible by the captured taxes and return of grant dollars from three previous US EPA Assessment Grant.
+In 2016, the Authority was awarded a fourth Assessment Grant that can be used to assess the environmental conditions on sites suspected of being impacted by petroleum products or hazardous substances.
+The Authority is able to use these funds to assist in the redevelopment of eligible contaminated properties for various activities including:

-- Phase I Environmental Site Assessments
+- Phase I & II Environmental Site Assessments

-- Soil and Groundwater Sampling
+- Soil, Soil Gas, Groundwater Sampling & Laboratory Analysis

-- Asbestos Surveys
+- Lead & Asbestos Surveys

 - Baseline Environmental Assessments

-- Due Care Plans
+- Documentation of Due Care Compliance

-- Brownfield Planning
+- Brownfield Plans

-- Remediation & Cleanup
+- Remediation & Cleanup Planning

-- Liability protection
+- Liability protection (for pre-existing environmental contamination)

 - Opportunities for reimbursement of environmental expenditures